abhijit-c/LatinTranslations/Pliny/letters/emperortrajan.md

 - *decucurri* from *decurro, decurrere, decucurri, decursus* is 1st singular perfect active indicative, meaning to hurry.

-    Therefore with the examination having been stopped I hastened for the sake of consulting you.
+    Therefore with the examination having been deferred I hastened for consulting you.

 22. *Visa est enim mihi res digna consultatione, maxime propter periclitantium numerum.*